iilab/openmentoring-content/en/topics/practice-4-safe-social-networks/2-privacy-settings-and-tools/index.md

 ---
-title: How to control access to your personal details?
+title: Control access to your personal details
 ---